-Ah it has come to this!
+Ah, it has come to this!
 There is always a point, in any blog in the creative industry, when the creativity runs a little dry.
-At that point it’s always seems that a venting happens and the inevitable “Sh*t our clients say” comes out.
+At that point, it always seems that a venting happens and the inevitable “Sh*t our clients say” comes out.

 Seems like we’ve reached that point.

 Not quite – we’ve been gathering up some of these examples as a way of illustrating why these are bad ideas and what the theory is behind the why.
-Here’s 4 of our favourite things our clients ask us to do and the reasons why we push back.
+Here are four of our favourite things our clients ask us to do and the reasons why we push back.
 Hard.

 “Take the image off.
 This one will work better with just text I think.”

-When the brain processes those images, it means people are 65% likely to remember your point 3 days later.
+When the brain processes those images, it means people are 65% likely to remember your point three days later.
 Those words you want by themselves only get remembered 10% of the time.

 “Let’s just simplify this by combining these three slides into one.”